samyarkd/cra-template-ready-ant/README.md

 ### Some notes

-- Please take a look at the structure especially `layout` folder and `routeHandler`
+- Please take a look at the structure especially `layout` folder and `usePanelRoutes`
 - All styles are in `less` folder
+- File-based Router (Remix style)

 ### RTL